Skip Navigation

 • Ensure that the campus is working towards accomplishing the objectives of the Presidents Climate Commitment, including but not limited to:

-• Developing and maintaining a greenhouse gas emissions inventory
+• Develop and maintain an annual greenhouse gas emissions inventory

-• Proposing specific projects that will reduce the College’s greenhouse gas emissions
+• Propose specific projects that will reduce the College’s greenhouse gas emissions

 • Monitor and support measures to integrate sustainability into the curriculum